 Currently no GUI is prepared.
 Only runnable on command line.

 The mandatory options are -in and -out options.
 Basic parameters could be adjusted by the user according to instrumental setup.
 For input mzML file conversion from raw file, we recommend not to use any peak picking method.

-one could run FLASHDeconv by typing as follows in the directory where FLASHDeconv is installed,
+one could run FLASHDeconv by typing as follows in the directory where FLASHDeconv is installed.

-./FLASHDeconv -in /User/me/data/mydata/mzml -out /User/me/out/myoutput
+./FLASHDeconv -in /User/me/data/infile.mzml -out /User/me/out/outfile

-In /User/me/out/ directory, myoutput.tsv and myoutput.m files will be generated.
+In /User/me/out/ directory, outfilefeature.tsv will be generated.